LinkNYC: Other privacy issues

 According to LinkNYC, it does not monitor its kiosks' Wi-Fi, nor does it give information to third parties.
 However, data will be given to law enforcement officials in situations where LinkNYC is legally obliged.
 Its privacy policy states that it can collect personally identifiable information (PII) from users to give to "service providers, and sub-contractors to the extent reasonably necessary to enable us provide the Services; a third party that acquires CityBridge or a majority of its assets [if CityBridge was acquired by that third party]; a third party with whom we must legally share information about you; you, upon your request; [and] other third parties with your express consent to do so."
 Non-personally identifiable information can be shared with service providers and advertisers.
 The privacy policy also states that "in the event that we receive a request from a governmental entity to provide it with your Personally [sic] Information, we will take reasonable attempts to notify you of such request, to the extent possible."

-There are also concerns that despite the WPA/WPA2 encryption, hackers may still be able to steal other users' data, especially since the LinkNYC Wi-Fi network has millions of users.
-To reduce the risk of data theft, LinkNYC is deploying a better encryption system for devices that have Hotspot 2.0.
-Another concern is that hackers could affect the tablet itself by redirecting it to a malware site when users put in PII, or adding a keystroke logging program to the tablets.
+Despite the WPA/WPA2 encryption, hackers may still be able to steal other users' data, and there have been concerns that hackers could spoof the free network to steal data.
+To reduce the risk of data theft, LinkNYC deployed a better encryption system for devices that have Hotspot 2.0.
+Another concern was that hackers could affect the tablet itself by redirecting it to a malware site when users put in PII, or adding a keystroke logging program to the tablets.
 To protect against this, CityBridge places in "a series of filters and proxies" that prevents malware from being installed; ends a session when a tablet is detected communicating with a command-and-control server; and resets the entire kiosk after 15 seconds of inactivity.
 The USB ports have been configured so that they can only be used to charge devices.
-However, the USB ports are still susceptible to physical tampering with skimmers, which may lead to a user's device getting a malware infection while charging; this is prevented by the more than 30 anti-vandalism sensors on each Link.
+However, the USB ports are still susceptible to physical tampering with skimmers, which may lead to a user's device getting a malware infection while charging; this is prevented by the anti-vandalism sensors on each Link.

 Yet another concern is that a person may carry out a spoofing attack by renaming their personal Wi-Fi network to "LinkNYC."
 This is potentially dangerous since many electronic devices tend to automatically connect to networks with a given name, but do not differentiate between the different networks.
 One reporter for The Verge suggested that to circumvent this, a person could turn off their mobile device's Wi-Fi while in the vicinity of a kiosk, or "forget" the LinkNYC network altogether.

 The cameras on the top of each kiosk's tablet posed a concern in some communities where these cameras face the interiors of buildings.
 However, as of July 2017, the cameras were not activated.